-Check the inlet pressure by fitting a pressure gauge at the test point.
-The test point is on the inlet 'T' connector (See figure 23).
-Check the pressure with the appliance alight and set at maximum output.
+- 1. Ensuring that the fire is 'OFF', check the inlet pressure by fitting a pressure gauge at the test point.
+The test point is on the inlet 'T' connector (See figure 24).
+Check the pressure with the appliance alight and set at maximum output. - 2.
 After checking, turn off the appliance.
-Remove the pressure gauge and replace the test point sealing

-3. Test around the sealing screw for gas soundness with a suitable leak detection fluid.
+Remove the pressure gauge and replace the test point sealing screw. - 3.
+Test around the sealing screw for gas soundness with a suitable leak detection fluid.